 I'm going to give a brief review for some commercial clay bodies that I have tried.
 These are my personal experiences and opinions, all products mentioned were either purchased by me or clay I have used in the studios I teach at.
-By the way, most moist delivered clays come stiff, so I usually remoisten before using (spray with water).
+By the way, most moist delivered clays come stiff, so I usually remoisten before using (spray with water/cut into chunks and wrap in wet towels and store again in tupperware).
 In no particular order:

 1. Brown Bear from Kentucky Mudworks

 From the manufacturer:

 "A nice super smooth, plastic body that fires a dark chocolate brown at cones 5-6.
 Matures cone 5-6.
 Won't bloat at soft cone 7 if fired slow through the last 300-400F.
 Contains no grog.
 Gives nice warmth to glazes, giving that reduction look to them in oxidation.

 *Our tests with our Super clear glaze gave us little to no bubbles or green tint to the clear glaze.

 Shrinkage 11% Abs at cone 6 0.2% "

 My experience: This stoneware has a rubbery, slick-oil feel.
 This makes it very easy to clean, and easy to wedge if at the right moisture level.
 It is very very smooth, but not buttery like porcelain.
 When throwing, it is a medium brown color.
 The real rich darkness appears in the glaze fire.